Skip to contents

 Managing identifiers

-2. Using abbr_id: true in the yaml section of the Rmd file, rqti takes the first word of a row or column element and combines it with the abbreviation of the remaining text of the element.
-Example: for the element “Mean Value Theorem for Integrals” rqti makes the identifier “Mean_VTfI”.
-If the row/column starts with digits, “col”/“row” is added as prefix as identifiers are not allowed to start with a number.
-All special characters are removed.
+2. Abbreviation Method: By setting abbr_id: true in the YAML section of your Rmd file, rqti generates identifiers by combining the first word of a row or column element with an abbreviation of the remaining text.
+For example, the element “Mean Value Theorem for Integrals” would be shortened to “Mean_VTfI”.
+If a row or column name starts with digits, rqti automatically adds a “row” or “col” prefix, as identifiers cannot begin with a number.
+Special characters are also removed.

-We experimented with different solutions and settled on these simple versions.
-If you need more control of the identifiers, please open an issue on github: https://github.com/shevandrin/rqti/issues and we will reconsider the options.
+After experimenting with various approaches, we settled on these straightforward methods.
+If you require more control over the identifiers, please open an issue on GitHub: https://github.com/shevandrin/rqti/issues.
+We are open to reconsidering the available options.

-Table exercises are forced choice exercises, so they suffer from the sample problems as single choice and multiple choice exercises.
-The advantage of table exercises is that they are easy so manage (e.g. in csv-tables) and many questions can be asked at once, using little space.
+Table tasks are forced choice tasks, so they suffer from the sample problems as single choice and multiple choice tasks.
+The advantage of table tasks is that they are easy so manage (e.g. in csv-tables) and many questions can be asked at once, using little space.